vinc15/portfolio-simple-website/README.md

 # portfolio-simple-website
-A simple portfolio page built with basic HTML and CSS.
+A simple portfolio page which is built with basic HTML and CSS.